-EDS378 Peacebuilding in Fragile and Conflict Affected States.
-Case Studies of Afghanistan
+EDS378 Statebuilding, Security and Development in Fragile and Conflict Affected States: A Case Study of Afghanistan

 Course responsible: Gry Synnevåg

 ECTS credits: 5

 This course starts in January block.
 This course has teaching/evaluation in January block,

 Course frequency: Annually.